Adventures in Machine Learning

 y = 3x + 2

-The formula for solving the point of intersection between two lines in slope-intercept form is simple.
-Suppose we have two lines with equations
+To find the point of intersection between two lines in slope-intercept form, we use a simple formula.
+Suppose we have two lines with equations:

 y = m1 * x + c1 and y = m2 * x + c2